datalad/datalad.org/content/pages/about.rst

 :save_as: about.html
 :url: /about.html

-DataLad adapts the model of open-source software distributions to address the technical limitations of today's data-sharing to create all the necessary components of a "data distribution".
-The key concepts are:

-1. Leverage — but do not replace — independent, existing, and future data hosting solutions to form a federated platform for data-sharing.
-2. Employ software for data tracking and deployment logistics specialized for large data (git-annex_) built atop git_, the most capable distributed version control system (dVCS) available today, to enable efficient data access at any level of granularity (from single files to entire collections of datasets).

-DataLad provides access to data available from a variety of sources (e.g. lab or consortium web-sites such as http://humanconnectome.org; data sharing portals such as http://openfmri.org and http://crcns.org) through a single interface.
+When publishing data, merely providing file access is insufficient for a simple
+reason: data are not static.
+Released data often (and should!) continue to evolve; file formats can change, bugs will be fixed, new data are added, and derived data needs to be integrated.

+While version control systems are a de-facto standard for open source software development, a similar level of tooling and culture is not present in the open data community.

+DataLad builds of off `git-annex`_ and extends it with an intuitive command-line-interface.
 It enables users to operate on data using familiar concepts, such as files and directories, while transparently managing data access and authorization with underlying hosting providers.

+A powerful and complete Python API is also provided to enable authors of data-centric applications to bring versioning and the fearless acquisition of data into their CI (continuous integration) workflows.

 From the Makers of
 ==================